kawitt/growth-media-tech-project/content/growth-media-technology-project/task2/subtask4.md

 ***

-For larger tables, it might be necessary to implement something like conditional formatting or vlookups to identify mismatched values.Because these tables are small, it's easy to simply compare them side-by-side for any discrepancies.
+For larger tables, it might be necessary to implement something like conditional formatting or vlookups to identify mismatched values.
+Because these tables are small, it's easy to simply compare them side-by-side for any discrepancies.

-{{< figure src="task2-4-verify-data.png" caption="The tables match." numbered="false" >}}
+{{< figure src="../task2-4-verify-data.png" caption="The tables match." numbered="false" >}}